 The application is similar to silver soldering.
 The welding area must be clean fresh aluminium so I used sandpaper to polish the welded parts.
 I applied heat evenly moving the flame over the welded parts.
 The temperature must rise to 360C degrees, for the copper and aluminum welding rod to melt evenly into the joint.
 Do not apply the flame to the welding rod, only to the job.
 Remove the torch after the weld flows.

-I used a small section og the 25x25 aluminium bead a 10mm tube to test Soldering the aluminium and develope my technique.
+I used a small section of the 25x25 aluminium RHS section and a 10mm tube to test Soldering the aluminium and develope my technique.

 To make the copper supporting bracket that I could solder the coaxial cable's

 shield to, I use a small offcut of copper water pipe and slit it lenghtways,

 and hammer it flat, before bending to make the angle.

 Soldering the RG405 to the copper was a little tricky.
 I made lugs from the same copper pipe so I could solder directly to the the lugs and the bolt the lugs to the ends of the aluminium dipole ensuring a good contact.

 The RG405 is very stiff and I did somehow get a broken joint between the RG405 inner and one of the copper lugs.
 I must have snapped it when securing the bolts.
 I had test it all with the ohm meter, but before bolting.
 The first VNA test showed a resonate frequency of 2.5GHz.
 This had me perplexed for a while, untill I applied first principals and tested again with the ohm meter.

 Before sealing with the lid, I applied some silicone cement to secure the balun winding. they must remain in place during vibration and impacts.

 As most UHF antennas a vertical whips I decided to mount the bean with vertical